AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: menu; build --> run --> custom

 :menuselection:`Build --> Run --> Custom...`
-   Similar to the entry above, except that you can run any arbitrary executable.
+   Similar to the option above, except you can run any arbitrary executable.
 If the `SHELL` environment variable is defined (to e.g.
-   `/bin/sh`), then the syntax used to execute the command is the one for this shell.
-Otherwise, the command will be spawned directly by GPS without any shell interpretation.
+   `/bin/sh`), then the syntax used to execute the command is the one for that shell.
+Otherwise, the GPS will spawn the command directly without any shell interpretation.

 .. index:: menu; build --> settings --> targets

 :menuselection:`Build --> Settings --> Targets`
-    This opens the Target Configuration Dialog.
+    Opens the Target Configuration Dialog.
     :ref:`The_Target_Configuration_Dialog`.

 .. index:: menu; build --> settings --> toolchains

 :menuselection:`Build --> Settings --> Toolchains`
-    Open a dialog allowing the configuration of GPS for working with two compilation toolchains.
-This is particulary useful when compiling a project with an old compiler, while wanting up-to-date functionalities from the associated tools (gnatmetric, gnatcheck and so on).
+    Opens a dialog allowing configurating GPS to work with two compilation toolchains.
+This is particulary useful when compiling a project with an old compiler, but wanting up-to-date functionality from the associated tools (gnatmetric, gnatcheck and so on).
     :ref:`Working_with_two_compilers`.